amalicw/abc-automation-test/README.md

 # ABC Company Automation Test
-This will demonstrate automation skills for abc company practical test
+This will demonstrate automation skills for abc company practical test (This is a sample project I did for simulate submitting quote scenario)

 ## Folder structure within e2e
 - `pages`